GeorgeSchiro/GoPcBackup/README.md

     -SelectedBackupDevices= NO DEFAULT VALUE

-        This is the list of selected backup devices in human readable text.
+        This is the list of selected backup devices as human readable text.

     -SelectedBackupDevicesBitField=0 (0 means not yet set)